Codeception/Codeception/tests/README.md

 1. Add a route in `tests/data/app/index.php`
 1. Add a class in `tests/data/app/controllers.php`

+To see the page in the browser, open `http://localhost:8000/your-route`

-Then run the test with `php codecept run web WebDriverTest::yourTest --env chrome`
+Then create a test in `tests/web/WebDriverTest.php`, and run it with `php codecept run web WebDriverTest::yourTest --env chrome`

 For regression testing, and real world HTML page examples that you can add a html page into `tests/data/app/view/form/exampleX.php` file and add its name to routes.